Cast Iron Buying Tips

 Is there any rust or pitting?
 Pitting is the erosion of metal either by rust or from constant use over a fire emitting sulfurous gases.
 Be aware that this type of damage can often be obscured by build-up coating the pan, and the seller may not be able to supply a definite answer.

 Is the pan warped?
 Warping is the result of thermal shock (improper rapid heating or cooling).
 Major warping can often be detected by feel, by visual inspection, or by placing a metal straightedge across the cooking surface or the bottom of the pan.
 A downward warp can be revealed by placing the pan on a hard, known-level surface, and pressing downward on the rim of the pan at various points, with rocking or wobbling indicating warping.
 Some collectors also use the term "movement" to describe the behavior of a warped pan.
 Be aware that some sellers will describe a pan as having a "flat bottom" when what they mean is the pan's design is "smooth-bottomed" (as opposed to having a heat-ringed bottom), and are not indicating a pan is warp-free.
-Also bear in mind that a crud-coated pan may indeed sit flat, but end up exhibiting a warp once stripped back down to bare metal.
-A pan can also have an upward warp which will still allow the pan to "sit flat".
+Also bear in mind that a crud-coated pan may indeed "sit flat", but end up exhibiting a warp once stripped back down to bare metal.
+A pan can also have an upward warp which will still allow it to sit without wobbling, on its perimeter.